Salmanvaliyakath/PumpFailurePredictor/README.md

 features: The number of variables recorded at each time step (i.e., the number of columns in your dataset).

 To create this 3D shape, you typically use a sliding window approach where you take fixed-length sequences of your time series as input, and associate each sequence with the correct output label.

+### class_weights:
+To address the imbalance in time series data, typical approaches like oversampling and undersampling (e.g., using SMOTE) are not suitable here due to the need to maintain the sequential order of the data.
+Introducing synthetic data could compromise the integrity of the original dataset.
+Instead, we use class weights, which is a dictionary where the key represents the class and the value indicates its relative importance in training.

 ### Normalize the data :
 so that all features have a similar scale.
 LSTMs perform better when the inputs are scaled, as it helps in stable convergence during training.